SoDvc2226/CDK_Bound_Strengthening/README.md

 We provide the `code` and the `data` used for the numerical experiments in:

-[1] "Leveraging Christoffel-Darboux Kernels to Strengthen Moment-SOS Relaxations" arXiv preprint
+[1] Srećko Ðurašinović, Perla Azzi, Jean-Bernard Lasserre, Victor Magron, Olga Mula, and Jun Zhao. "*Leveraging Christoffel-Darboux Kernels to Strengthen Moment-SOS Relaxations*" arXiv, https://arxiv.org/abs/2501.14281, 2025.

 #